Best 5G phones in Australia

 As you’d expect from a device not technically on sale in the country, there are no telcos currently offering plans, but you can get it outright from $1,309 at Kogan.

 The Samsung Galaxy Note20 isn’t our favourite out of the tech giant’s 5G phones (see the S20 FE 5G etc. above), but it’s still a great device.
 The biggest selling point of the Galaxy Note series has always been that big, beautiful screen, and the Note20 certainly doesn’t disappoint.

 It’s got the amazing camera we’ve come to expect from Samsung, incredible battery life and three years of guaranteed software updates, so it’s sure to keep you going for at least a few years.

 For those who want to buy the Note20 outright, Amazon is slinging it for just under $1,350, otherwise, you can check out the best plans below.

 Oppo Reno 4Z 5G: Best 5G phone on a budget

 If you’re simply looking for the cheapest 5G phone out there, the Xiaomi Mi 10 Lite 5G takes the cake with prices starting from $414.
 However, if you’re willing to spend an extra $100-$200, you can do even better with the new Oppo Reno 4Z 5G.

 This affordable device packs some seriously big specs into something that costs less than half of the most expensive smartphones on our list.
 There’s 5G (obviously), an impressive 120Hz screen, a staggering six cameras (four rear, two selfie) and fantastic battery life with 18W fast charging.

 If you want your Oppo Reno 4Z 5G on a plan, currently, Woolworths Mobile (which runs on Telstra’s network) is your only option – see popular plans below.
-Otherwise, you can purchase it outright through Amazon for $598 and get a free pair of Oppo Enco wireless earbuds.
+Otherwise, you can purchase it outright through Kogan for $499.